harryallenp1/Codehelp/Readme.txt

     DataServiceAPI: Used to make API calls to the API served by the DataLayer
     LogicalOperations: Holds the codes that encomposes the logical processing of the data.
         Modules =>
-        OptionsUtilis.py: Used to on dashboard launch to get all dropdown selection options.
+        OptionsUtils.py: Used to on dashboard launch to get all dropdown selection options.
-        DataUtilis.py: Used for data manipulation and pre-processing after getting through the DataServiceAPI folder.
+        DataUtils.py: Used for data manipulation and pre-processing after getting through the DataServiceAPI folder.
-        GraphUtilis.py: Graphical functions that generate interactive visualizations.
+        GraphUtils.py: Graphical functions that generate interactive visualizations.

+UILayer
+    DashApp.py => Navigational Hub
+    main.py => Executable that launches the app.
+    DashAppUtilities.py => Module that bridges the helper functions from the Application Layer